Ralph Yarl: What we know about the Missouri shooting

 He was photographed and fingerprinted for charges of aggravated assault and then released - sparking protests throughout Kansas City on Sunday.

-On Monday, prosecutor Zachary Thompson announced Mr Lester had been charged with first-degree assault - a class-A felony - and armed criminal action.
+On Monday, prosecutor Zachary Thompson announced Mr Lester had been charged with first-degree assault and armed criminal action, both felonies.

-Mr Thomson said there was a "racial component" to the shooting but charging documents do not describe any alleged racial bias.
+Mr Thomson said there was a "racial component" to the shooting, though charging documents do not describe any alleged racial bias.

 On Tuesday afternoon, Mr Lester turned himself in to authorities in Missouri.
 He was released after posting 10% of the total $200,000 (£160,000) bail amount.